mattcl/aoc-benchmarks/SPECIFICATION.md

 docker pull mattcl/aoc-ci-bencher:latest
 ```

+> [!NOTE]
-Note that this is built on top of a python image, so if you're using python, it
+> This is built on top of a python image, so if you're using python, it _should_
-_should_ be sufficient to test with the following image:
+> be sufficient to test with the following image:

 ```
 docker pull mattcl/aoc-python:3.12